How to Not Pay Taxes: Four Legal Ways to Not Pay US Income Tax

 The answer is that they look for legal ways to reduce their tax burden.

-Yet, US citizens still have to run around in circles to catch a tax breaks.
-These include all sorts of tax credits, from the child tax credit to the earned income tax credit, all to lower their federal income tax and to get breaks on capital gains tax, amongst others.
+Yet, US citizens still have to run around in circles to catch a tax break.
+These include all sorts of tax credits, from the child tax credit to the earned income tax credit, all to lower their federal income tax and to get breaks on capital gains tax, among others.

 People contribute to a health savings account, stash money away in retirement accounts to grow tax-free and hope they’re offered flexible spending accounts by their employers.